 Although most of this research currently focuses on the IT function, my sense is that it could just as easily apply to tax functions.
 Cultivating a data-driven tax culture while enhancing the tax function’s strategic contributions sounds ambitious – and it should.
 It’s not possible in most companies, unless the tax function takes advantage of automation and outsourcing to free up time and talent to expand its strategic contributions.

 Insights from The Wall Street Journal’s recent CIO Network conference examine CIOs’ top priorities in the coming year.
 Many of these objectives will help IT executives to further develop their functions to become faster and more agile.
-The following CIO priorities -- which appear in this special section of the Journal and describe specific recommendations members of the CIO Network identified -- are helpful to be aware of (and, perhaps, to adapt):
+The following CIO priorities -- which appear in the Journal and describe specific recommendations members of the CIO Network identified -- are helpful to be aware of (and, perhaps, to adapt):

 - Build a data-driven culture: Create data culture at all levels of the business.
 Create data strategy that can be driven back into business units.
 Have data that is easily accessible and consumable.